gprMax/gprMax/README.rst

 .. note::

-    If you want to remove/clean Cython generated files, e.g. before rebuilding the Cython extensions, yu can use :code:`python setup.py cleanall`.
+    If you want to remove/clean Cython generated files, e.g. before rebuilding the Cython extensions, you can use :code:`python setup.py cleanall`.

 You are now ready to run gprMax.